Learn about the Education Community Partnership Program below.

 Daily assessment of mental status changes.

-Assist patients in formulating or practicing a plan for managing their mental health issues in the community utilizing a multidisciplinary team approach including community supports, stabilization of medication, with ongoing medication, with ongoing medication assessment, further diagnostic clarification.
+Assist patients in formulating or practicing a plan for managing their mental health issues in the community utilizing a multidisciplinary team approach including community supports, stabilization of medication with ongoing medication assessment and further diagnostic clarification.

-The patient who has been admitted to an inpatient unit, has a working mental health diagnosis that severely restricts ability to function, the patient is aged 12 -18 (younger patients may be accepted if judged appropriate for the program by the staff), the patient is unable to function in the community.
+The patient who has been admitted to an inpatient unit has a working mental health diagnosis that severely restricts ability to function, is aged 12 -18 (younger patients may be accepted if judged appropriate for the program by the staff), and is unable to function in the community.

 There is a child psychiatrist, psychiatrist, pediatrician, or family doctor following the patient for medication and physical status - this doctor must communicate with the transitional staff.